HolstCh/Portfolio_Chad_Holst/README.md

 # Personal Portfolio

 My personal website that was implemented with React and Tailwind CSS to showcase some of my work.
-I purchased a domain and hosted the website using Vercel.
+I purchased a domain and created a CI/CD pipeline with GitHub Actions and Vercel.
 The website utilizes an API (EmailJS) to receive emails from potential employers and is mobile-responsive.

 ## Getting Started with Create React App